Performing a Complete Database Restore (Full Recovery Model)

 Recovering to the Point of Failure

 When you restore a database backup onto a different server instance, see Copying Databases with Backup and Restore and Managing Metadata When Making a Database Available on Another Server Instance.

 To restore a transaction log backup

-After you restore your data backup or backups, you must restore all of the later transaction log backups and then recovery the database.
+After you restore your data backup or backups, you must restore all of the later transaction log backups and then recover the database.

 To restore a backup by using SQL Server Management Objects (SMO)

 Under the full recovery model, a database can be restored to a specific point in time within a log backup.
 The point in time can be a specific date and time, marked transaction, or log sequence number (LSN).
 For more information, see Restoring a Database to a Point Within a Backup.